Thatphukao/CSC324-IndividualProject/README.md

 #### Data Cleaning and Transformation

 The first crucial step was cleaning and transforming the raw data to make it suitable for analysis.
-We started with the billboard lyrics dataset, which was read into R using the `read.csv` function.
+I started with the billboard lyrics dataset, which was read into R using the `read.csv` function.

 ``` r
 billboard <- read.csv("wordcloud/billboardlyrics.csv")